Down (Breaking Bad): Plot

 While Walt Jr. is at school, Walt tries to have a conversation with Skyler.
 He apologizes for how he has been acting lately, but Skyler is still convinced he is hiding something and storms out when he won't tell her what it is.
 Walt follows her out and sees the RV parked near his house.
 He confronts Jesse over making contact, and Jesse tells him he only wants his half of the money they've made and will disappear.
 Walt angrily states that he has done all the work while Jesse has done nothing, ranting that Jesse is a "pathetic junkie" who is too stupid to follow simple instructions.
-This causes Jesse to lose his temper and attack him, but he stops himself from beating Walt.
+This causes Jesse to lose his temper and attack him, but he stops himself from killing Walt.
 Walt brings Jesse inside and gives him his half of the earnings, and then offers him breakfast.
-Meanwhile, back at the gas station, Skyler gets into her car and takes out a cigarette and lighter.
+Meanwhile, back at the gas station, a pregnant Skyler gets into her car and takes out a cigarette and lighter.
 She hesitates, as she is silently judged by someone in a nearby car, but starts smoking.

-Title meaning

-"Down" is the second episode title to foreshadow the Wayfarer 515 incident.
-When placed together, they read "Seven Thirty-Seven Down Over ABQ".